 We were still pretty much ourselves when we landed near midnight in Palermo’s Falcone-Borsellino Airport, two stressed-out New Yorkers balancing shoulder bags, rolling larger-than-we-needed suitcases, and searching an enormous parking lot for our rental Peugeot.
-Scouting separately and irritated that there was no one to help, I had to stop and remind myself that I was visiting a wished-for destination, a starred spot on the world map pinned to my bedroom wall.
+Scouting separately and irritated that there was no one to help, I had to stop and remind myself that Sicily was a wished-for destination, a starred spot on the world map pinned to my bedroom wall.
 Laugh at this, Eileen.
 Then it appeared, the car with the license plate number that matched our rental ticket.
 Calling out and waving.
 I finally got my husband David’s attention.
 “You’d think they would have given us some idea of how to find the car,” he said as he materialized from the darkness.

 “We’ve done this before,” I said, glancing up from my navigating and wondering whether he knew what I meant.